 Step 3: Set a Budget

-A VoIP business phone system typically costs anywhere from $15 to $35 monthly per user.
-Note what your current phone system costs per month, and use this as a guide to determine your monthly budget for your business phone system.
+A VoIP phone system typically costs anywhere from $15 to $35 monthly per user.
+Note what your current phone system costs per month, and use this as a guide to determine your monthly budget.

-Keep in mind that VoIP phone systems include dozens of additional features that may potentially replace some of the apps you currently pay for.
+Keep in mind that VoIP includes dozens of additional features that may potentially replace some of the apps you currently pay for.

 Step 4: Compare Features and Pricing